 Our staff turnover in 2020/21 was 0.49% which reflects directly employed staff who left Social Security Scotland and did not move elsewhere within the Scottish Government family.
-Chief Executive's Foreword Performance Report

-Numbers are supressed to prevent identification of individuals
+9 Numbers are supressed to prevent identification of individuals

-As Social Security Scotland was first established on 1st September 2018, the organisation was new and so did not take part in the Civil Service People Survey.
+10As Social Security Scotland was first established on 1st September 2018, the organisation was new and so did not take part in the Civil Service People Survey.
 The figures in 2018 show the results from an internal standalone survey which replicated the People Survey.
 The 2019 and 2020 results can be found here: Social Security Scotland statistics: publications - gov.scot (www.gov.scot)